12 Easter-Inspired Nail Ideas You’ll Actually Want To Wear This Spring

 Chocolate Cherry

-Dark colors can work for spring, too, and this chocolate-cherry shade makes a sweet option for Easter.
-I love how nail artist Daisy Marsden contrasts the bold color-block nails with subtle French tips and floral nail art.
+Dark colours can work for spring, too, and this chocolate-cherry shade makes a sweet option for Easter.
+I love how nail artist Daisy Marsden contrasts the bold colour-block nails with subtle French tips and floral nail art.

 Daisy Chain